Orelie2qqq/Orelie2qqq/README.md

 You can call me **Sâm**, **Saam**, or **Seth**.

 > **Any pronouns.**

-I'm a digital artist who enjoys creating original characters, experimenting with different aesthetics, and occasionally disappearing into random hyperfixations.

-Despite the gloomy appearance, I'm actually pretty easygoing and friendly.
-Feel free to talk to me, ask questions, or simply say hi.

 - DO NOT INT ME IF: RACIST, HOMOPHOBIC, AI BROS, PICK ME, TOXIC, MINOR
 ---